Which National Parks are close to Atlanta?

 The closest National Parks & National Heritage Sites to Atlanta are:

-- Chattahoochee River National Recreation Area in Sandy Springs — open, entry fees waived.
-Details here
+- Chattahoochee River National Recreation Area in Sandy Springs — $5 parking fee — details here

-- Kennesaw Mountain National Battlefield Park — trails are open.
-Details here
+- Kennesaw Mountain National Battlefield Park — $5 parking fee — details here

 The Arabia Mountain National Heritage Area is a popular recreation and hiking spot close to Atlanta.